danhphan/git-tutorial/2-working.md

 ```

 Now you can start working on the project.
 We are going to create a function
-that takes in strings like '2 + 34' and produce the result, 36.
+that takes in strings like '2 + 34' and produces the result, 36.

 In your editor, type: